 This golf distance finder from Callaway comes at an awesome price while not scrimping on quality of components or construction.
 For less than $150 (at the time of writing), you’ll find a product that’s designed for golfers of all experience levels, to ensure the best game possible.
 The Callaway 200 gives you the chance to scan and identify multiple targets, as well as providing Pin Acquisition Technology that quickly locks onto your target from as far 275 yards.

 In addition to this, you can also measure distances up to 800 yards for when you try to tackle the truly challenging courses, and the LCD screen is easy to read, even in fog or other extreme weather conditions and with 6-times magnification for increased clarity.
 It’s also compact, which makes you wonder how they managed to make it so effective yet so small at the same time.
 Maybe it’s magic, or maybe it’s just the quality of Callaway.
-Our guide to the best GPS golf watches features more great accessories like this.
+Our guide to the best golf umbrellas features more great accessories like this.

 Scans to identify multiple targets